 You might wonder which of these streams is most suitable for you.
 This depends on a variety of factors, such as personal preference, interest in a specific topic, your interest and ability to conduct research and write long-term projects, the time you want to stay in the program, and your career aspirations.
-We think that the course-based option is ideal for students without further academic aspirations who want to complete their MA degree as quickly as possible.
+We think that the course-based/MRP option is ideal for students without further academic aspirations who want to complete their MA degree as quickly as possible.
 The MA Thesis will require conducting original research and writing a lengthy report on your findings, and as such will give you a taste of what it would be like to pursue a PhD degree.
-The MRP offers an option somewhere in between - it will give you the experience of in-depth research and writing a lengthy paper, but it will be less time-consuming primarily because it will not require original data collection.
+Given our status as an institution that values original research, enrolment in this stream usually comes with more financial support.
 Of course, you do not need to make this decision alone.
-You are encouraged to discuss which of these streams is best for you with the Graduate Coordinator and, if applicable, possible supervisors for the MRP or Thesis.
+You are encouraged to discuss which of these streams is best for you with the Graduate Coordinator and possible supervisors for the MRP or Thesis.

 While it is possible to switch from one stream to another (with the approval of the Graduate Coordinator), we encourage all students to decide on their stream during their first semester in the program to avoid delaying the completion of the program.
-In the case of a switch from or to the Thesis stream, you will need to submit a Study Option or Degree Program Transfer at Enrolment Services, Third Floor, University Centre.
+In the case of a switch, you will need to submit a Study Option or Degree Program Transfer at Enrolment Services, Third Floor, University Centre.
 You will also be required to pay an administrative fee of \$35.00.
-Switching from the Thesis stream to the MRP-based or course-based stream will also have implications for your funding.
+Switching from the Thesis stream to the course-based/MRP stream will also have implications for your funding.
 Since your guaranteed funding is based on the expected completion time of your degree, moving to a stream with a shorter expected duration will likely result in the loss of guaranteed funding in later semesters.